Alaska Cutthroat Trout

 Some coastal cutthroat trout venture into saltwater habitats range from brackish estuaries to full saltwater.
 The sea-run cutthroat rarely journeys more than 10 miles from the river it was born.
 Thankfully these sea-run cuts are small enough to escape the many gill nets that are set to catch salmon in the Alaskan waters.

-Sea-run cutthroat trout as well as freshwater residents will overwinter in streams, beaver ponds and lakes.
+Sea-run cutthroat trout in Southeast Alaska, as well as freshwater residents, will overwinter in streams, beaver ponds and lakes.
 Cutthroat trout prefer deeper pools with debris such as logs and boulders with undercut banks to hide and ambush food.
 Those that make their way into saltwater for a few months or even up to a year will grow a little bigger and are very aggressive upon their return to their freshwater birthplace.

 The cold inflow of headwater streams with a gravelly bottom are the preferred location for cutthroat to spawn.
 Shortly after the spawn has ended they will move to deeper water with plenty of cover and food.
 With the many different species in the same streams in the fall to target cutthroat trout in Alaska requires an understanding of their habits to narrow down the search.

 For sea-run coastal cutthroat trout, time spent in salt water is typically just a few months but can extend for over a year in some cases.
 While in the marine environment, cutthroat trout prefer estuary and near-shore environments for feeding and cover.